-There are many different mobile navigation patterns for different needs, and they all come with their good and bad sides.
-Let’s examine the basic navigation patterns and best practices.
+There are many different mobile app navigation patterns for different needs, and they all come with their good and bad sides.
+Let’s examine the basic mobile app navigation patterns and mobile navigation best practices.

 Navigation menus provide a large space for content in a small place with a clean and clear design.
 However, when the navigation is hidden, users are less likely to use it even though these menus are very popular.
 So, the navigation menus or hamburger menus are the least discoverable.

 Another downside of hamburger menus is that they clash with some platform rules.
-Although hamburger menus are very popular among Android apps, for iOS apps, it may overload the top navigation bar.
-Also, some of the hamburger menus are accessed by swiping the screen right, which is problematic for iOS users since the same gesture means “back.”
+Although hamburger menus are trendy among Android apps, they may overload the top navigation bar in iOS.
+Also, users might need to swipe the screen right to access some hamburger menus, which is problematic for iOS users since the same gesture means “back.”

-While containing many contents, hamburger menus hide the context when the user opens them.
+While containing many contents, hamburger menus hide the other screens when the user opens them.
 So, the user can’t see the current section of the app that they were using before clicking the hamburger button.
-In such a case, the user may need to go back to create the relevance again, tap the menu again, and tap where which page they want to go.
+In such a case, they may need to go back to check what they were doing, tap the hamburger menu again, and tap the icon of the page they want to go.
 This process requires extra effort, even without losing the context.

-More visible menu options increase user engagement and experience overall.
+More visible mobile navigation menu options increase user engagement and experience overall.
 The out of sight, out of mind rule works in mobile app navigation.
 Hence, you should keep that in mind and prioritize your content accordingly.
 For example, you shouldn’t use hamburger menus as your main navigation menu.
 While you are using a hamburger menu in your app, support it with other types of navigation elements.
 To improve your navigation menu, you can place it on a tab bar to make it more accessible.
-If you don’t have many contents, you can directly export the contents of the navigation menu to the tab bar if you don’t have much content.
+You can also directly export the navigation menu’s contents to the tab bar if you don’t have much content.

 Tab bars appear at the top (generally on Android apps) or the bottom (generally on iOS apps) of the screen.
 As the name suggests, they appear in the form of a bar including various buttons to which users can tap to go to another screen.
 This type of mobile navigation comes from desktop designs, and they take valuable real estate on the screen.

 If we are to make a small comparison of hamburger menu vs tab bar, the main difference is whether you decide to have the navigation items visible on the screen all the time.
-Tab bars with or without icons don’t hide the navigation and the content and easily communicate with the users.
-Thanks to their persistence, users can see the tab bars even if they scroll or change the page.
+Tab bars with or without icons don’t hide the navigation and the content.
+It helps them easily communicate with the users.
+Since they stick on the screen, users can see the tab bars even if they scroll up and down or change the page.
 With this last feature, they are different from navigation bars.
 Navigation bars are usually present at the top of the page as a start but disappear once the users commence scrolling.

-When it comes to using tab bars, you should keep in mind that the size of the touch target is still significant as it is on any other part of your app.
+When it comes to using tab bars for mobile navigation, you should keep in mind that the size of the touch target is still significant as it is on any other part of your app.
 The size of our fingerpads and fingertips are, on average, between 10-14mm and 10mm x 10mm.
-Making these sizes a minimum touch target size is essential.
+Making these measures a minimum touch target size is essential.

-Full-screen navigation list all the navigation options on one page, usually on the homepage.
-It allows users to follow a clear path of navigation with simplicity and coherence.
-Full-screen navigation is very efficient in task-based and direction-based apps where users usually complete one task during one session.
+Full-screen navigation lists all the navigation options on one page, usually on the homepage.
+It allows users to follow a clear path of mobile navigation with simplicity and coherence.
+Full-screen mobile menu is very efficient in task-based and direction-based apps where users usually complete one task during one session.

-Although full-screen navigation allows users to consume content without distracting them, because the real estate is occupied with it, you cannot display any other content.
-However, you can consider putting a hamburger menu to display additional options.
+Although full-screen navigation allows users to consume content without distraction, you cannot display any other content because the real estate is occupied with it.
+However, you can consider putting a hamburger menu to show additional options.

-FABs shows the users what is important so you can use them to prioritize your content.
+FABs show the users what is important.
+So you can use them to prioritize your content.
 You can use them to increase user engagement and boost the design of your app.
 FABs, as a mobile navigation pattern, can be one of the core elements in your app.

-Although FABs take little space on the screen because they are colorful and float, they can distract users from your content and even block your content.
+Although FABs take little space on the screen, they can distract users from your content and even block your content because they are colorful and float.

 Don’t use FABs on every screen on your app.
 It is a good idea to use one FAB per screen to show the importance.
-Be sure that this FAB takes only positive actions such as “create, favorite, search” and not negative actions such as “delete.”
+Be sure that this FAB refers only to positive actions such as “create, favorite, search” and not negative activities such as “delete.”

-Search is an undebatably important part of mobile app navigation.
+Search is an indubitably important part of mobile app navigation.
 It has many uses, especially in content-based, e-commerce, productivity, and listing apps.
-The design of where the search bar, tab, or icon should be, and its size and color depends on the application’s purpose.
+The design of location, size, and color of a search bar, tab, or icon should depend on the application’s purpose.

 A well-functioning search feature saves users a lot of time and improves the user experience.

 Voice recognition is still a developing technology.
 However, your app can benefit from this rising trend by responding to voice commands to become more accessible.
 To do this, the user first needs to give voice input to the application to be recognized.
 Then, they can navigate through the mobile app without any necessity to look for menus, bars, and icons.
 Also, mobile navigation through voice eliminates the need for typing.
 Some business customers may already have experienced what speech recognition can provide.

 From the introduction of touchscreens into our lives, gestures became popular quickly among users, designers, and product managers.

-Gesture-based navigation is effective, especially when we are looking for content details..
+Gesture-based mobile navigation is effective, especially when we are looking for content details.
 It reduces the interface clutter and doesn’t take the screen real estate.

 With gesture-based navigation, the user interface is more intuitive.
 According to a study, gestures tend to be similar across cultures and experiences.
 In this study, 40 people from 9 different countries were asked to perform gestures for particular tasks.
 For example, the most common gesture to “delete” was dragging it off the screen.

 Some of the apps use gesture-based navigation as a different feature.
-Tinder popularized swiping left and right; hence gesture-based navigation and other dating apps followed.
+Tinder popularized swiping left and right, and other dating apps followed.

-One of the negative sides of gesture-based navigation is that it is invisible.
+One of the disadvantages of gesture-based navigation is that it is invisible.
 Visibility is essential when it comes to the user interface to ease discoverability.
 This invisibility may add up to the learning curve and distort the user experience.

 Make sure that your users are educated about the gestures.
 Also, put the maximum amount of attention to using familiar gestures.
 For example, Snapchat popularized stories and usage.
-Swiping the stories change allows users to navigate through content in the full-screen form.
-And swiping up takes the user to the deep-linked content.
+Swiping right to see the following story allows users to navigate through content in the full-screen form.
+And swiping up takes the user to the deep-linked page.
 Users are familiar with how to use stories and deep links, so many apps adapted the story format.
-If you want to discover how you can use stories in your app too, check Storyly.
+If you want to discover how you can use stories in your app, check Storyly.

 Making navigation discoverable and accessible is a challenge due to mobile screen sizes.
 Product managers try to improve the situation with different navigation patterns.
 The most crucial indicator of such an improvement is your business goals and user expectations.
 Keeping these particular requirements in mind, you can see the mobile menu best practices below: